Federal Minimum Wage Through History, Plus Sundry Thoughts

 federal minimum wage history

-The only important caveat in this political maneuver (done obviously to collect sympathy votes) is that the raise in minimum wages may have just the opposite effect of what Congress intended: even worse, recent research has shown that higher minimum wages reduce teenage education levels and decrease workers’ long-term earnings.
+So what do you think about an increase in the minimum wage?
+The only important caveat in this kind of political maneuver (done obviously to collect sympathy votes) is that the raise in minimum wages may have just the opposite effect of what Congress intended.
+There’s actually recent research that shows that higher minimum wages reduce teenage education levels and decrease workers’ long-term earnings.

 Studies also show that the minimum wage does not reduce poverty.
 Granted, the Heritage Foundation is a very conservative think tank that regularly slams welfare proposals as too costly and ineffective.
 But they have a somewhat valid argument when they claim that high school students drop out at a higher rate if the pay is more attractive; they prefer paid work to study, believing erroneously of course that they’ll be able to survive with such low wages.